uchijima-ns/backlog-mcp-server/memory-bank/techContext.md

 - Be mindful of API rate limits
 - Some APIs require specific permissions
 - API keys are issued per user and operate with that user's permissions
+- Large responses may need pagination or token limiting

 ### MCP Protocol
 - Communicates through standard input/output (stdio)
 - Tool inputs and outputs must follow specific formats
 - Requires support for asynchronous processing
+- Response size should be managed to avoid token limit issues

 ### Containerization
 - Multi-stage builds used to maintain lightweight container images
 - Supports cross-architecture builds (amd64, arm64)
+- Environment variables must be properly passed to containers

 ## Build and Deploy